cube3power/atsd/sql/scheduled-sql.md

 ### Email

-To distribute report files via email, enable the **Export** section by the clicking on the header and specify an email subject and one or multiple email addresses, separated by comma or space.
+To distribute report files via email, enable the **Export** section, specify an email subject and one or multiple email addresses, separated by comma or space.

 ![File](images/sql-scheduled-email.png)

 The `Send Empty Report` and `Send Error Report` settings control whether the report should be emailed in case of an empty result or an error.

-The `Send Empty Report` option in particular, when disabled, can be used for alert purposes whereby a report is sent only if unexpected or abnormal results are found by the query.
+The `Send Empty Report` option in particular, when disabled, can be used for alert purposes whereby a report is sent only if the resultset is not empty.

+The email subject field support the date placeholder, for example `${yyyy-MM-dd}`.

 ### Link